junxit/us-congress-bills-117/metadata.md

 - 2022-11-16 — Introduced in House
 - 2022-11-16 — Introduced in House
 - 2022-11-16 — Referred to the House Committee on Energy and Commerce.
+- 2022-12-14 — Committee Consideration and Mark-up Session Held.
+- 2022-12-14 — Ordered to be Reported Adversely by the Yeas and Nays: 28 - 23.
+- 2022-12-16 — Placed on the House Calendar, Calendar No. 168.
+- 2022-12-16 — Reported adversely by the Committee on Energy and Commerce.
+H. Rept.
+117-648.
+- 2022-12-16 — Reported adversely by the Committee on Energy and Commerce.
+H. Rept.
+117-648.